unicode-org/icu4x/ffi/diplomat/cpp/docs/source/properties_maps_ffi.rst

         Gets a map for Unicode property Sentence_Break from a :cpp:class:`ICU4XDataProvider`.

         See the `Rust documentation for load_sentence_break <https://unicode-org.github.io/icu4x-docs/doc/icu/properties/maps/fn.load_sentence_break.html>`__ for more information.

-    .. cpp:function:: uint8_t get(char32_t cp) const

-        Gets the value for a code point.

-        See the `Rust documentation for get <https://unicode-org.github.io/icu4x-docs/doc/icu/properties/maps/struct.CodePointMapDataBorrowed.html#method.get>`__ for more information.